devsonni/Control-of-Quadrotor/README.md

 ##
 ### 🕹️ 1-D control 🕹️
 ### 🕹️ 2-D control 🕹️
-### 🌌 Trajectory generate to pass quadrotor from the way-points 🌌
+### 🌌 Trajectory generation to pass quadrotor from the way-points 🌌
 ### 🛬 Analyse how thrust to weight ration and initial speed affects on quadrotor 🛬